robert-annett/fix-viewer/README.md

   single character.
 - **Tooltips** showing tag descriptions (e.g., `35=8` → *Execution Report*)
 - **Transposed View** to make reading messages easier
+- **Message Hiding** in the transposed view for large message files
 - **Enumerated Values** suggested as items in the table view
 - **Override Dictionaries** with bespoke ones.
 Standard Quickfix dictionaries are used.